-Save MONEY and plan your ENTIRE 2017 in ONE LOCATION!
+Save MONEY and plan your ENTIRE 2018 in ONE LOCATION

 - Saturday, Feb.
 10th

-8AM: Join our group training program, Foot Traffic University, for a short group run/walk before the expo!
+8AM: FREE Run & Walk!
+Join our group training program, Foot Traffic University, for a short group run/walk before the expo!

 10AM: Event Expo opens.

 4PM: Event Expo closes.

 The tradition continues!
-Our 10TH ANNUAL event expo features 50+ regional events will be present and offering exclusive offers and/or discounts for one day only!
+Our 10TH ANNUAL event expo with over 50 regional events will be present and offering exclusive offers and/or discounts for one day only!
 In addition, take advantage of Foot Traffic’s biggest sale of the year!
 Huge closeouts on apparel and footwear from last year’s stock.
 This is an event you DO NOT want to miss.
-Starting at 10am on Saturday morning get exclusive discounts on events including:
+Starting at 10am on Saturday morning get exclusive discounts on events.

 PAST EXPO’S LINE UP HAVE INCLUDED: